fonstok/jfMagnify/README.md

 * The parent element cannot be statically positioned.
 It needs to be positioned: relative, absolute, or fixed.
 * The magnifyGlass (default class name '.magnify_glass') element needs to be positioned absolute.
 * The magnifiedZone (default class name '.magnify_glass') is where the magnified area will appear.
 This element needs to be positioned absolute with the the overflow set to hidden.
+* The element being magnified and the magnify glass need to have the same grid context starting at (0,0) so the elementToMagnify should positioned at top left.

 ```css
 .magnify {
 	position: relative;